yonathanavila/FileHealth/README.md

 - Retrieve Medical Records
 - Update Medical Records
 - Share Patients Data globally.
 For example, when travelling and using new doctors.

+While the proyect is not finished and the features are not as perfect as we'd like, we plan to take this proyect long term.
+We believe in the uses cases, and know many people that could be saved by this.